Ducnguyen147/Code_Duplication_Test/README_semantic.md

 When --fusion late, a pair (i, j) passes through:

-FAISS prefilter on the embedding space: keep only neighbors with embed‑cosine ≥ --prefilter-threshold.
+AISS prefilter on the embedding space: keep only neighbors with embed‑cosine ≥ --prefilter-threshold.

 Structural gate(s): require ast_cos ≥ --min-ast-sim and/or lex_cos ≥ --min-lex-sim.
 (If both AST and Lex are off, gate is bypassed.)